EliasReutelsterz/Masterthesis/README.md

 - To numerically solve differential equations.
 - To implement algorithms in the field of sensitivity analysis.
-- To compute and model random fields
+- To compute and model random fields.
 - To generate data for statistal analysis of the PDE models.
-- To visualize the domains, sample solutions and the statistical results.
+- To visualize the domains, the sample solutions and the statistical results.

 The implementation and the image generation support the theoretical arguments in the thesis document and should be used together.